 - Have an omnichannel approach – Have all of your marketing channels work together towards the same goal.
 Make sure your SEO, content, videos, paid ads, social media, and others, work in harmony to win over new customers across different touchpoints.

-- Personalize your funnel according to behavior – Track user interactions with your content to serve relevant, targeted marketing messages based on their intent.
+- Personalize your funnel according to behaviour – Track user interactions with your content to serve relevant, targeted marketing messages based on their intent.

 - Invest in re-engaging lost visitors – As customers leave and enter your funnel multiple times, it’s critical to use retargeting and remarketing to recover potential customers and push them down the funnel.